intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/controlling-medical-devices-for-patient-care-and-data-management.md

 ## The Imperative of Real-time Health Monitoring

 While the use of electronic health record data banks (EHRDB) has been instrumental in centralizing data storage, this technology does not exist without its challenges.
-For instance, there's the challenge of effective integration with medical devices for real-time and remote care, necessitating a seamless connection between patient records and instantaneous physiological states.
+For instance, there's the challenge of effective integration with medical devices for real-time and remote care, necessitating a seamless connection between patient records, medical device management, and instantaneous physiological states.
 Further complicating the matter is the need for timely retrieval of data across various private networks that may undergo frequent changes.

 Additionally, with the rapid advancement of telemedicine and remote health monitoring, there's an increased demand for technologies that can sense and interpret the physiological characteristics of a subject and relay that information for immediate or future care.